-Coming to Vietnam, there are many things to do and many places to explore.
-We have serene and bustling cities alike for those who either want to join in the energetic flow of the city or just want to immerse in the spirit of the place.
+In Vietnam, we have serene and bustling cities for those who want to join in the energetic flow of the town or just want to immerse in the spirit of the place.
 We are blessed with beautiful rivers accompanied by friendly locals and the famous floating market.
-We also have various gorgeous beaches, filled with a variety of entertainments, perfect for a sun-filled vacation.
-Now, if you are an avid mountain climber or a hiker, Vietnam also has the perfect treats for you.
-Vietnam has no short of mighty mountains for everyone to enjoy.
-For people who are interested in mountaineering or just want to sightsee some amazing mountains, here is our list of Vietnam mountains that is definitely worth your time.
+If you are an avid mountain climber or hiker, Vietnam also has the perfect treat.
+Here is our list of Vietnam’s mountains to plan your next hiking trip.

 The spectacular view of Fansipan

 It is advised to stay off climbing the Fansipan during the rainy season.
 Slippery roads, heavy fog, and enhanced coldness will make your journey harder.
-The fog will also obscure Fansipan majestic nature views, further diminish your enjoyment.
-So the best time of the year to climb the Fansipan is between October and April, especially in October and November, in which the rainy season just ends or February and March, which is before the rainy season.
+The fog will also obscure Fansipan’s majestic nature views, diminishing your enjoyment.
+So the best time of the year to climb the Fansipan is between October and April, especially in October and November when the rainy season ends or February and March, which is before the rainy season.

-Fansipan is among the higher difficulty of Vietnam mountains to conquer, so make sure that you are physically fit.
-Normally it takes 2 to 3 days to complete a trek.
-A guide can be found at local hotels and tour agencies in Sapa if you request one.
-To get to Fansipan, from the starting point in Hanoi, you can ride either the overnight train or the bus to Lao Cai.
-Then, you will need to take a car ride to get to Sapa.
-Finally, one more ride from Sapa to where you can begin your journey.
+Fansipan is among the difficult Vietnam’s mountains to conquer, so make sure you are physically fit.
+It usually takes 2 to 3 days to complete a trek.
+If you request one, a guide can be found at local hotels and tour agencies in Sa Pa.
+To get to Fansipan, you can ride the overnight train or the bus to Lao Cai from the starting point in Hanoi.
+Then, you must take a car ride to get to Sa Pa.

 At the top of Fansipan